chuyahui/17-655-A1/A1/README.md

 On Windows(x64):
 ```
-Double click the A1UI.exe inside the distribution folder
+Unzip the zip file, then double click the A1UI.exe inside the distribution folder
 ```

 On OS X: